 Earlier this week Ford Motor Company announced to that they would be recalling almost 1.5 million Lincoln and Ford vehicles.
 The main culprit appears to be the 2011 – 2013 F-150 trucks that contain 6 speed transmissions.
-According to press releases, the faulty downshift to first gear has caused 5 accidents thus far, plus a concern of whiplash injuries.
+According to press releases, the faulty downshift to first gear has caused 5 accidents thus far.
 Approximately 1.48 million F-150 vehicles will be recalled

 Ford spokespeople stated: ” Depending on vehicle speed, a downshift to first gear without warning could result in a loss of vehicle control, increasing the risk of a crash.”
 Ford is also recalling 27,000 2017 to 2019 Lincoln Continental vehicles , and 4,200 2019 Ford Mustangs silicon contamination in the door latch, which can prevent it from fully engaging.